nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_payload.md

 ## Payload message requirements ##

-The following requirements describe the structure of the Send Document payload:
+The following requirements describe the structure of the Send Document payload.
+These requirements are applicable to each use case covered in the specification:

 <table class="requirement-box">
   {% for item in site.data.senddoc_requirements.requirements %}